siddhiparmeshwarshinde123-blip/simple-interest-calculator./README.md

 - Time period

 ## Output
-The calculator displays the calculated simple interest.
+The calculator displays the calculated simple interest amount.

 ## Usage
 Enter the principal amount, rate, and time, then calculate the simple interest.